alexogola/quotes/README.md

 # Quotes

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 7.1.4.
+Application where users can submit quotes and enter them into a popularity contest based on a voting system.
+This Quote project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 7.1.4.

 ## Development server